Euclidean methods and phase transitions for the strongest deformations compatible with Schwarzschild asymptotics: Thermodynamics with Euclidean action

-This condition leads to a vanishing action for the absence of a black hole, i.e.~an empty spacetime which can either be Minkowski or AdS/dS, depending on the value of the cosmological constant.
-Before we explicitly write the subtraction term, we point out that in order to properly compare a black hole spacetime to a spacetime without a black hole, we need to match the boundaries (cavity) in these two spacetimes leading to a new parameter $\beta$ in the background action instead of $\beta_{h}$ \cite{BBWY:90, CV:03}.
-Implementing condition \eqref{eq:condition} leads to the following result for the subtraction term
+The final term of the action $I_{0}$ corresponds to a subtraction term introduced to regularize the action.
+It is chosen such that the total action vanishes when a black hole is not present, i.e.,~$m=0$.
+Before we explicitly write the final expression for the reduced action, we point out that in order to properly compare a black hole spacetime to a spacetime without a black hole, we need to match the boundaries (cavity) in these two spacetimes leading to a new parameter $\beta$ in the background action instead of $\beta_{h}$ \cite{BBWY:90, CV:03}.
+Once we combine all of the nonvanishing parts of the action, namely Eqs.~\eqref{eq:Ieh}, \eqref{eq:Ighy}, \eqref{eq:Im}, and \eqref{eq:I0}, we are led to the final expression for the reduced action, \begin{widetext}